Which ring is better for your hand & finger shape?

 If you have narrow/slender fingers, use wide rings with smaller stones or rings with thick band rings and no pebbles.
 The wide ring visually increases the width of the finger.
 If your fingers are short but slender you could look for a narrow marquise- or pear-cut diamond to elongate as well as widen the finger.

-If your hands are rather plump or big, irregular shapes such as zigzags and elongated shapes will create thinner appearance while rings with a round stone emphasize the plumpness.
-Try large, chunky styles, cocktail rings, larger stones in a bezel setting, avoid thin bands.
+If your hands are rather plump or big, irregular shapes such as zigzags and elongated shapes will create a thinner appearance while rings with a round stone emphasize the plumpness.
+Try large, chunky styles, cocktail rings, and larger stones in a bezel setting, avoid thin bands.

-If your hands are small, choose small round, princess-cut, oval or heart-shaped stones with small sizes.
+If your hands are small, choose small round, princess-cut, oval, or heart-shaped stones with small sizes.
 Keep the stone in proportion to your hands.

 If your hands have visible joints, try thicker/heavier bands with large stones to divert the attention of your knuckles, avoid too thin and small rings as they get lost on your fingers and emphasize them more.

 Simple ring uniform in width without a top

 Has an over-sized stone in the center, may be surrounded by other stones or motifs